 What we want to build - visual:

-3. When we press on the temperature regulator icon, a window opens, showing the set point (editable) and the actual temperature (read only).
+3. When we press on the temperature regulator icon, a window opens that shows the setpoint (editable) and the actual temperature (read-only).
 We will also show the name of the (instance of the) assembly.